RunningMSN/CycleTrack/README.md

 simultaneously contributing data that can be used for analytics and assisting future applicants.

 ## Current TODO List:
- * Add functional bar graphs to visualization
+ * Add more customization to graphs and make them prettier
- * Add more customization to graphs
+ * Clean up parts of the interface such as forms that don't look quite right